 - kidney disease

 Sometimes, medications might increase your triglyceride levels.
-This includes diuretics, retinoids, steroids, beta-blockers, oestrogen, and progesterone.
+These include:

 You can measure your triglyceride levels at home with a cholesterol blood test.
-Ideally, your triglycerides should be below 1.7 mmol/L. Your triglyceride levels will also usually be measured along with LDL, HDL, and total cholesterol.
+Ideally, your triglycerides should be below 1.7 mmol/L. Your triglyceride levels are usually measured along with LDL, HDL, and total cholesterol.

 How to lower your triglyceride levels

-Healthy lifestyle choices can be really effective in lowering your triglyceride levels:
+Healthy lifestyle choices are the most effective way to lower your triglyceride levels:

-- avoid eating too much sugary and refined foods — opt for whole-grain carbohydrates instead
+- avoid eating too many sugary and refined foods — opt for whole-grain carbohydrates instead

 - choose unsaturated fats — opt for things like olive oil and fatty fish instead of saturated and trans fats

-- avoid drinking too much alcohol — stick to 14 units (about 6 pints of beer or 9 glasses of wine) a week and try to have several alcohol-free days a week.
-Find out more about how alcohol affects your body.
+- avoid drinking too much alcohol — aim for no more than 14 units (about 6 pints of beer or 9 glasses of wine) a week and try to have several alcohol-free days a week

-- exercise regularly — aim for at least 75 minutes of vigorous activity or 150 minutes of moderate aerobic activity each week
+- exercise regularly — aim for at least 75 minutes of vigorous activity (like running) or 150 minutes of moderate-intensity activity each week (like fast walking, cycling, or swimming)

 In addition to lifestyle changes, your doctor might recommend taking medication to lower your triglyceride levels.
-This could include statins, fibrates, or niacin.
+This could include statins, fibrates, or vitamin B3 (ezetimibe).